How to Eat and Drink on a Budget While Traveling in Europe

 It’s hard to beat a picnic on a nice summer day, so take full advantage of the nice weather and the great parks.
 You can easily find fruit, yogurt, bread, cheese, and deli meat at any store.
 However, always be cautious of the cheapest deli meat because from my experience it can be pretty gross.
 Spending the extra $1 is worth the price.

 You can drink alcohol in most parks in Europe, so don’t forget to get a cheap bottle of wine or a few bottles of beer.

 Drink your drink (coffee, tea, beer, wine, hot chocolate, etc.) at the bar and it will usually be cheaper than if you sit at a table.

-Visitors are surprised how much soda and bottled water costs in restaurants.
+Visitors are surprised how much soda and bottled water cost in restaurants.
 And they don’t do free refills on soda.
 Sometimes it’s cheaper to have beer or wine.

 Learn the Tipping Culture

 The tipping customs in Europe are different in each country.
 However, in general, the tip is already included in your bill.
 If you want to include a little extra, that’s fine but you’re probably wasting money if you tip 15%.

 Eating Outside Comes at a Premium

 Cozying up in a chair on a sidewalk café and people watching is a national sport in Europe, but you’ll sometimes pay a little extra for the experience.